tenable/cnappgoat-scenarios/README.md

 tags can be case-sensitive.
 * **Output values**: Whenever possible, output values that are relevant to the scenario.
 For now, these are not used by CNAPPgoat, but it is best practice to reflect them.
+  * **Region independence**: Whenever possible, write scenarios in a way that they can be deployed in any region.
+  You can look at [scenarios/cwpp/aws/end-of-life-ec2](scenarios/cwpp/aws/end-of-life-ec2) for an example of how to do this.
   Other than that, try to stick to the best practices and conventions of the programming language you are using.

 ### Testing your scenario
 To test your scenario, just put it into your local directory under the proper directory structure,